 About the Founder

-Terence Lee is a senior at Los Altos High School.
+Terence Lee is a senior at Los Altos High School, dual enrolled at Foothill College.
 Growing up in the shadows of tech giants like Apple and Google, he realizes that even in Silicon Valley, a digital divide exists.
 Despite the wealth of technology, many students from low income family do not have easy access to computers even with the abundance of outdated computers often slated for electronic waste.

 Inspired by his Eagle Scout project to refurbish used laptops for the needy, Terence started EqOpTech to tackle the digital divide.
 Through various used laptop drives and community outreach, he inspires and lead a team of volunteers to revive donated laptops and teach STEM subjects to disadvantaged students.